Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

-A spray mop resembles a regular microfiber mop, but it has a small tank, trigger and spray nozzle.
-Depending on the brand, you can buy individual bottles that can be put straight into the container.
+A spray mop resembles a regular microfiber mop, but it has a small tank, trigger, and spray nozzle.
+Depending on the brand, you can buy individual bottles that you can put straight into the container.
 These contain a cleaning solution ready to go.

-Spray mops are super easy to use, and they eliminate the pain of having to carry a heavy bucket around.
+Spray mops are super easy to use, and they eliminate the pain of carrying a heavy bucket around.
 Pull the trigger to release the cleaning solution as you go.
 Then mop back and forth as usual.

 When you’re done, most microfiber cloths can be washed in the washer and reused clean the next time.